projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    .. code-block:: bash

-      reboot
+      sudo reboot

 #.
-Run the Board Inspector to generate the board configuration file.
+Run the Board Inspector on the target system to generate the board configuration file.
 This
    example uses the parameter ``my_board`` as the file name.
 The Board Inspector can take a few minutes to scan your target system and create the board XML file with your target system's information.